41 Shiroor

 41 Shiroor is home to 2155 people (1014 males and 1141 females) according to the 2011 Indian population census.
 It also recorded a total of 423 families residing within the village.

 Udupi and 41 Shiroor have consistently shown a high degree of literacy (over 80%) and rank, together with nearby coastal districts, to be among the most literate areas of Karnataka.

 The transportation available to and from 41 Shiroor is limited as the village lacks connection to a public bus route.
 Also, the closest rail line to 41 Shiroor is upwards of 10 km away.
 It is, however, connected through a road system that allows travel by car and private bus services.

 The total geographical area of 41 Shiroor is 1427.17 hectares.
 The village itself is sprawled out over a large area and does not possess a central nucleus of population or town center.
 Most households are adjacent to large amounts of farmland and vegetation and together constitute the area pertaining to the village.

-Udupi is nearest town to 41 Shiroor which is approximately 22km away.
+Udupi is nearest town to 41 Shiroor which is approximately 22 km away.